ogous/cyberscope/README.md

 This code repo contains a web application developed with Next.js and a backend service developed with Node.js & Express.js that proxies Coingecko API.

+# Deployed Versions

+Web application is available at `https://cyberscope-web.fly.dev` and API is available at `https://cyberscope-api.fly.dev` deployed with Fly.io to edge servers on Bucharest, Romania.

 ## How to Run for Development

 When you're ready, start your application by running: